Christina Bird L.Ac. (Licensed Acupuncturist)

 Health is a state of complete physical, mental, and social well- being, and not merely the absence of disease or infirmity.

-I have always been drawn to different healing modalities.
-During my undergraduate work, I was interested in becoming a Physical Therapist.
-I chose an area of study in which we learned about the promotion of mobility, ability, and quality of life through examination, evaluation, assessment, and physical intervention.
-We learned special tests that allowed us to assess injuries and choose proper rehabilitation strategies.
+I have always been interested in health and healing modalities.
+As an Athletic Training major, my studies focused on kinesiology, anatomy and physiology, and the prevention, care, assessment, and rehabilitation of athletic injuries.
+I learned special tests that allow me to assess injuries and choose proper rehabilitation strategies.
 Additionally, I spent three and a half years working as a Personal Trainer, during which I learned more about the body and training it for ideal performance.

 My interest in holistic medicine, or "Complementary and Alternative Medicines (CAM)," began when I read the Mayo Clinic's Book of Alternative Medicine shortly after completing my undergraduate degree.
 I subsequently found myself at Pacific College of Oriental Medicine studying Traditional Chinese Medicine (TCM).
 During the 11-semester program, I interned in the on-campus clinic, an off-site Senior's clinic, and spent two semesters at Rady Children's Hospital working with the children in the hematology, oncology, and chronic pain departments.
 It was both a humbling and beautiful experience to see how Acupuncture could immediately and dramatically improve the level of comfort and quality of life of my patients.